Like a Dragon: Yakuza

 Like a Dragon: Yakuza (Note: Known in Japan as Ryū ga Gotoku: Beyond the Game (龍が如く～Beyond the Game～)) is a Japanese-language American crime action television series produced by Amazon MGM Studios, Wild Sheep Content, and 1212 Entertainment.
 It is a live-action adaptation of Sega's Like a Dragon video game series, and the first since the 2007 film Like a Dragon.
-It follows Kazuma Kiryu (Ryoma Takeuchi), a former yakuza who after years in prison, returns to the underworld during a vast conspiracy involving his best friend Akira Nishikiyama (Kento Kaku) and their former Dojima family.
+It follows Kazuma Kiryu (Ryoma Takeuchi), a former yakuza released after a ten-year sentence for taking the fall for a murder committed by Akira Nishikiyama (Kento Kaku).
+While trying to rebuild his life, Kiryu becomes caught up in a conspiracy involving his former organization, the Tojo Clan.

 The series borrows the characters and setting of the original 2005 Yakuza game as well as its 2016 remake Yakuza Kiwami, but the story is a loose adaptation and follows an original plot, though some major plot-points are retained.

 The project was initially announced as a film before being retrofitted into a television series instead.
 It premiered on Amazon Prime Video with the first three episodes on October 24, 2024, and with the remaining three on November 1, 2024.

 The series received mixed reviews, praising the series for the performances, especially from Ryoma Takeuchi and Kento Kaku, but criticized it for its inconsistent pacing, unrefined editing and the lack of fidelity towards the source material.